About

 “Elsewhere, tradition is gleefully thrown to the wind—such as with Lee’s stunning Farewell… for string quartet, with its ever-shifting rhythms, timbres, and moods” [Navona Records]; “fluid drama [and] focused intensity” [AblazeRecords Millennial Masters Vol. 2 on Capriccio for Violin and Piano], and “promising composition for the future” [Letter from BMI on Metropolis Concerto for Piano and Ensemble (2009)].

-Michael M Lee is an active composer and teacher with a pedagogy background in composition, theory, post-tonal analysis, and aural skills.
+He is an active composer and teacher with a pedagogy background in composition, theory, post-tonal analysis, and aural skills.
 Based in Los Angeles, he tries to discover different techniques and approaches for expanding one’s pitch language.
 Most recently, the Juventas New Music Ensemble recorded Part I of his recent composition for the string trio, Danse Macabre (Part I was released under the title 2020: Danse Macabre) which was commercially released on October 27, 2023.
 A graduate of the USC Thornton School of Music (D.M.A.
 2017), the Juilliard School (M.M.
 2012), and the Eastman School of Music (B.M.
 2008).
-Michael was born in Atlanta, GA, and raised in Maryland.
-His primary instrument is the trumpet, can also perform the piano, and his second language is Korean.
+Born in Atlanta, GA, and raised in Maryland, he can play the trumpet and piano, and also speak Korean.

-Michael’s compositions have been performed by the Albany Symphony, USC Thornton Symphony, USC Thornton Edge, Juilliard Orchestra, Hear Now!, International Contemporary Ensemble, Lyris Quartet, New Orleans Chamber Orchestra, Arapahoe Philharmonic, Moravian Philharmonic Chamber Players, Kharkov Philharmonic, Oradea State Philharmonic, Chamber Music of Rochester, Juventas New Music Ensemble, New York Virtuoso Singers, Loadbang, Ensemble ARI, Serrenata String Quartet, ALEA III Contemporary Ensemble, and the Boston’s New Music Initiative.
-His works have also been performed at music festivals (most recently at San Francisco Music Day on October 9, 2022 at the SF War Memorial Hall), concert series, and a variety of composition workshops, including Bowdoin International Music Festival’s Gamper Festival of Contemporary Music, Illinois State University’s Red Note Music Festival, Indiana State University’s MusicNow!, Utah Arts Festival, Oregon Bach Festival Composers’ Symposium, FUBiS (Summer studies in Berlin, Germany), European American Musical Alliance, the Albany Consort (concert and workshop led by Maestro David Alan Miller), along with many terrific soloists including Jiwon Evelyn Kwark, Nic Gerpe, Han Chen, Hui Wu, HaEun Lee, Cameron O’Connor, among many others.
+His compositions have been performed by the Albany Symphony, Juilliard Orchestra, International Contemporary Ensemble, USC Thornton Symphony, Hear Now!, Thornton Edge, Lyris Quartet, Chamber Music of Rochester, New York Virtuoso Singers, Loadbang, Ensemble ARI, New Orleans Chamber Orchestra, Arapahoe Philharmonic, Moravian Philharmonic Chamber Players, Kharkov Philharmonic, Oradea State Philharmonic, Juventas New Music Ensemble, Serrenata String Quartet, ALEA III Contemporary Ensemble, and the Boston’s New Music Initiative.
+His works have also been performed at music festivals (most recently at Hear Now! in Los Angeles with the International Contemporary Ensemble this year, April 26, 2024), concert series, and a variety of composition workshops, including Bowdoin International Music Festival’s Gamper Festival of Contemporary Music, Illinois State University’s Red Note Music Festival, Indiana State University’s MusicNow!, Utah Arts Festival, Oregon Bach Festival Composers’ Symposium, FUBiS (Summer studies in Berlin, Germany), European American Musical Alliance, the Albany Consort (concert and workshop led by Maestro David Alan Miller), along with many terrific soloists including Jiwon Evelyn Kwark, Nic Gerpe, Han Chen, Hui Wu, HaEun Lee, Cameron O’Connor, among many others.
 His music has received recognition from the Fanfare Magazine, Baltimore Sun, Portland Herald Press, New York Chronicle, among others.

 Michael Lee brainstorming new ideas for his next composition